 ArgoCD SSO Integration SAML2.0

-This article introduces the current state of SAML 2.0 integration within the ArgoCD community and provides examples of integration, regarding the few SAML 2.0 integrations available on ArgoCD.
+This article introduces the current state of SAML 2.0 integration within the ArgoCD community and provides examples of integration, focusing on the limited SAML 2.0 integration capabilities of ArgoCD.

 About ArgoCD SSO integration